 The Bush Administration in late August 2001 reiterated its view that regulatory approaches toward products of biotechnology should be transparent, predictable, and based on sound science.
 Moreover, the Administration made clear that it would mount an aggressive campaign against proposed EU labeling and traceability regulations by pressing the EU not to adopt regulations that would violate WTO rules or hurt U.S. exports.
 On February 7, 2002, USTR Zoellick stated that the United States is "very strongly" considering filing a formal dispute settlement complaint in the WTO over the EU's failure to lift its moratorium on imports of GMOs.
 EU Trade Commissioner Pascal Lamy countered that U.S. action along these lines would be "immensely counterproductive" because it would be seen as a challenge to "consumer fears and perceptions."
 During October 2002, Zoellick reportedly told European officials that the United States may bring the issue to the WTO by the end of the year.
 On December 3, 2002, the Trade Policy Review Group, a sub-cabinet trade policymaking entity, decided to ask a higher level Cabinet inter-agency trade group to make the final recommendation.
 On January 21, 2003, Zoellick told reporters that he expected that the Administration would decide whether or not to challenge the de facto moratorium on biotechnology approval within a few weeks.
-Most recently, Senate Finance Committee Chairman Chuck Grassley demanded on May 7, 2003 that the White House set within the next two weeks a "date certain" for filing a WTO challenges against the moratorium.
-On May 13, 2003, the Bush Administration requested consultations with the EU under the auspices of the WTO.
+Senate Finance Committee Chairman Chuck Grassley demanded on May 7, 2003 that the White House set within the next two weeks a "date certain" for filing a WTO challenges against the moratorium.
+And then on May 13, 2003, the Bush Administration requested consultations with the EU under the auspices of the WTO.
 Unless the EU lifts the moratorium before the 60-day consultation period is over, the U.S. is likely to proceed with a panel in the WTO against the EU.
 In addition, President Bush in a May 21, 2003 speech blamed the EU ban and EU export subsidies for hindering the fight against hunger in Africa.
-(For further discussion, see CRS Report 98-861, U.S. -European Agricultural Trade: Food Safety and Biotechnology Issues).